used to camouflage.

 That’s when I Don’t Camouflage was born.

-Tanaka hopes I Don't Camouflage becomes a space for healing and empowerment, one that promotes cultural literacy while driving out cultural ignorance, where both young people and adults can embrace their authentic selves through storytelling and open dialogue.
+In the past years, Tanaka has been focused on featuring creatives who immigrated from Japan who are constantly re-inventing their personal-identity in their new home, New York City.
+Through this documentary series, Tanaka has been able to create a safe space for healing and empowerment, one that promotes cultural literacy while driving out cultural ignorance, where both young people and adults can embrace their authentic selves through storytelling and open dialogue.

 Words by Angela Bruno